bsc-iitm/modern-application-development/docs/index.md

 ## How to contribute
 - We use [mkdocs.org](https://www.mkdocs.org) and [Material for MkDocs ](https://squidfunk.github.io/mkdocs-material/).
-You can check the respective site for more information.
+You can check the respective site for more information
 - We use merge requests to accept the changes or contributions.
-Check the steps below or follow the steps in the video.
+Check the steps below or follow the steps in the video

 ### Steps

 <iframe width="560" height="315" src="https://www.youtube.com/embed/W3RO02IOzts" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-* Create an account on gitlab
+* Create an account on [Gitlab](https://gitlab.com)
-* Go to the repo page and fork
+* Go to the [repo page](https://gitlab.com/modern-application-development/course-wiki/) and fork
 * Clone the repo to your local computer
 * cd to the folder
 * Install everything inside requirements.txt